nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

 # on the supplied cut off.
 remove_rare_features <- function(feature_table, cut_off_percent=3/4){

-  # feature_table [MATRIX] -  feature table matrix with samples as columns and
-  #                           features as rows
-  # cut_off_percent [NUMERIC] - cut-off fraction  or decimal between 0.001 to 1
-  #                             of the total number of samples to determine the
-  #                          most abundant features.
-By default it removes
-  #                          features that are not present in 3/4 of the total
-  #                          number of samples

   # Filter by occurrence in a fraction of samples
   # Define a cut-off for determining what's rare
   cut_off <- cut_off_percent * ncol(feature_table)